jacobmarch/Singleplayer-valorant-manager/README.md

 ## About
 A text-based Valorant team management simulator inspired by Football Manager, focusing on professional esports team management and strategic decision-making.

+## Recent Updates
+- Added player and coach generation system
+- Each team now gets 5 players (one for each position) and a coach
+- Each person has a randomly generated name and skill rating (1-100)
+- Added display of team members in formatted tables

+## Project Structure
+- `src/game/person.py`: Contains classes and functions for player and coach generation
+- `src/game/game_manager.py`: Main game management logic
+- `data/`: Contains name data files for generating random names

+## Requirements
+- Name data files (`first_names.txt` and `last_names.txt`) in the `data` directory